laurasavu/AspNetCore-ArticleHub/README.md

-# 📰 ArticleHub
-Project Overview
-🎯 Project Goal
-I developed a centralized web platform for managing scientific articles and enabling collaboration among researchers.

-👥 Target Audience
-The application is intended for research institutions, academic organizations, and companies in the scientific sector that require a robust technological solution for collaborative scientific publication management.

-🛠️ Problem Addressed / Usefulness
-Many research institutions face:

-Fragmentation of scientific information across multiple platforms

-Lack of a centralized overview of scientific output

-Difficulty in collaboration between researchers from different departments

-Main Features
-✅ Full CRUD System (Create, Read, Update, Delete):

-Article listing

-Article creation

-Article editing

-Article deletion

-Application Architecture and Technologies Used Frontend (Client-side):
-HTML5 / CSS3: Page structure and visual design

-JavaScript ES6: Application logic on the browser level

-Fetch API: Asynchronous communication with the server

-Backend (Server-side):
-ASP.NET Core 6.0: Main framework used for web application development

-Entity Framework Core: ORM for accessing the PostgreSQL database

-AutoMapper: Automatic mapping between domain entities and DTOs

-Basic Authentication: Custom middleware for authentication and security

-PostgreSQL: Relational database used for persistent data storage

-Conclusion
-The application demonstrates the implementation of a modern full-stack architecture, with a clear separation between frontend and backend, using current technologies and web development best practices.

-Benefits
-Centralization of scientific content on a single platform

-Efficient collaboration between researchers across various fields

-Tracking of project progress and deadlines

-Version control and document revision management

-Fast search across the article and study database
+**ArticleHub** is a centralized web application designed for managing scientific articles and enabling efficient collaboration between researchers.
+It is tailored for research institutions, academic organizations, and scientific companies that require a robust and scalable solution for managing publications and research documents.

+---

+## 🎯 Goals

+- Provide a unified platform for managing scientific publications
+- Enable collaboration across research teams and departments
+- Simplify tracking, editing, and versioning of scientific work

+---

+## 🔍 Problem Addressed

+Many research institutions struggle with:
+- Fragmentation of scientific data across multiple systems
+- Lack of centralized visibility over scientific output
+- Difficulty in managing collaboration across departments

+**ArticleHub** addresses these issues by offering a full-stack, maintainable, and extensible platform that supports modern collaboration workflows.

+---

+## ⚙️ Features

+- ✅ Full **CRUD operations** (Create, Read, Update, Delete) for articles
+- 📄 Article listing, creation, editing, and deletion
+- 🔐 Basic Authentication for secured access
+- 🔄 Version management support and modular design
+- 🔍 Search and filter capabilities for scientific content

+---

+## 🛠️ Technologies Used

+### Frontend
+- **HTML5 / CSS3** – Responsive layout and visual design
+- **JavaScript (ES6)** – Client-side logic and interactivity
+- **Fetch API** – Asynchronous server communication

+### Backend
+- **ASP.NET Core 6.0** – Web framework
+- **Entity Framework Core** – ORM for PostgreSQL
+- **AutoMapper** – Object-to-object mapping between domain entities and DTOs
+- **Custom Middleware** – Basic authentication for user access control
+- **PostgreSQL** – Relational database for persistent data storage

+---

+## 🧱 Architecture

+The app follows a **modern full-stack architecture** with clear separation of concerns:
+- Decoupled frontend and backend components
+- Scalable data layer using EF Core and PostgreSQL
+- Maintainable codebase structured around clean architecture principles

+---

+## ✅ Benefits

+- 🧠 Centralized management of scientific content
+- 👥 Improved collaboration between multidisciplinary teams
+- ⏱️ Easy tracking of publication deadlines and progress
+- 🔄 Support for version control and revisions
+- 🔎 Fast search across the article database

 ## 📸 Screenshots